View Categories

 GROWTH

-• Growth refers to an increase in the country’s capacity to produce the output of goods and services within the country.
+• Definition: Growth refers to an increase in the country’s capacity to produce the output of goods and services within the country.

-• Good indicator of Indian economic growth is the steady increase in the country’s Gross Domestic Product (GDP) – the market value of all the goods and services produced in the country during a year.
+• Growth Measure: Good indicator of Indian economic growth is the steady increase in the country’s Gross Domestic Product (GDP) – the market value of all the goods and services produced in the country during a year.

-• The GDP of a country is derived from the different sectors (Primary, Secondary and Tertiary) of the Indian economy – the contribution made by each of these sectors makes up the structural composition of the Indian economy.
+• The contribution made by each of these sectors makes up the structural composition of the Indian economy.

-• Steps taken by a factory to increase output by using a new type of machine and technology is called modernization.
+• Definition: Steps taken by a factory to increase output by using a new type of machine and technology is called modernization.

-• To ensure that the benefits of Indian economy prosperity reach the poor sections as well instead of being enjoyed only by the rich – every Indian should be able to meet his or her basic needs such as food, a decent house, education and health care; and reducing inequality in the distribution of wealth.
+• Reducing Wealth Inequality: Every Indian should be able to meet his or her basic needs such as food, a decent house, education, and health care; and reducing inequality in the distribution of wealth.

-• Sustainable Indian economy growth.
+• Sustainable Indian economic growth.

 • Poverty alleviation